DO-326A / ED-202A Intro to Aviation Cyber-Security White Paper

 1) The “Airworthiness Security Process” (AWSP), mostly detailed in DO-326A/ED-202A, that outlines the major steps, activities and objectives of security certification for airworthiness:

-- AWSP comprises 7 steps: Plan for Security Aspects of Certification, Security Scope Definition, Security Risk Assessment, Risk Acceptability Determination, Security Development, Security Effectiveness Assurance and Communication of evidences.
+- AWSP comprises seven steps: Plan for Security Aspects of Certification, Security Scope Definition, Security Risk Assessment, Risk Acceptability Determination, Security Development, Security Effectiveness Assurance, and Communication of Evidences.

 - These 14 activities include 62 objectives (combined) to be met.